 At the top, we joined another road that contoured around to the right and soon brought us out onto the highway (the D71).
 We were obliged to follow this for three or four kilometres but it was very quiet and kept a good steady gradient, which we appreciated.

 Patches of forest gave way to open fields as we came near the village of Marcenod.
 What appeared to be a short cut on the map turned out to be an alarmingly steep side road servicing a few houses on the valley floor, so we stayed on the main road and cruised into Marcenod, where we had hopes of a café.

 There was a café, and even a shop, but it was Monday.
-Everything was closed, which was not surprising in France, but we had nourished a shy hope ever since our visit to Meaux-la-Montagne the week before, where the day of rest was Wednesday (the day we were there).
+Everything was closed, which was not surprising in France, but we had nourished a shy hope ever since our visit to Meaux-la-Montagne the week before, where the day of rest was Wednesday (we visited on Wednesday).

 We sat outside the bar feeling disgruntled, swigging water and thinking resentfully of the coffee and pastries that we would have been been enjoying any other day of the week, but we soon recovered and marched onwards.
 We had seen a very tiny road on the map, marked with dotted lines, going straight to the next village, Saint-Christo-en-Jarez, which was three times the size of Marcenod and presumably three times as likely to have a bar open.

 The walk there took us down into a broad cleared valley and up the flank of the ridge, shaded by patches of forest on one side and open to farmland on the other.
 As we toiled up towards the crest we met a straggling line of schoolchildren coming down, heading for one of the farms, with several teachers cajoling them along.
 They must have been city children, as they seemed to be interested in ordinary things like cows and tractors.